 To introduce this lesson, I walk through question types using this anchor chart.
 Using a simple, well know story such as The Three Little Pigs seems to help students get it.

 In the Book Questions

-To begin, we talk about who, what, where, when questions and the fact that they are recall questions and easy to answer.
-For Think and Search, we look at sequencing or lists or examples.
-Once students have a firm understanding of right there and think and search questions, you can move on to deeper meaning.
+First of all, we talk about who, what, where, when questions.
+These are recall questions and easy to answer.
+Whereas, with Think and Search, we look at sequencing, lists, or examples.
+Once students have a firm understanding of Right There and Think and Search questions, you can move on to deeper meaning.
 In the Book questions are lower level and easier to answer.

 In the Head Questions

 Once In the Book questions are mastered, we tackle the most challenging, Author and Me.
-The vast majority of questions used on standardized tests fall into this category, so we spend most of our time talking about this type.
+Because the vast majority of questions used on standardized tests fall into this category, we spend most of our time talking about this type.
 Finally, we visit opinion questions otherwise known as “On My Own”.

-Once students have an understanding of how questions differ, you can begin practicing the QAR process with Miss Rumphius.
-The first two pages can be used for group discussion or partner work with Think, Pair, Share to analyze the questions.
+Once students have an understanding of how questions differ, then you can begin practicing the QAR process with Miss Rumphius.
+First of all, you’ll model with the first two pages of the freebie.
+These pages explain QAR.
+Then, you can use Think, Pair, Share to analyze the questions for Miss Rumphius.
 I suggest that you have your students debate a little on the analysis to get them really thinking about the question types. and what’s needed to answer them.
 To download, just click the image to the right.

 Transfer to Other Texts:

 Once your students have had practice, the last step is independent work.
 You can use the foldables shared to have students create questions by type for your chosen book or a paired nonfiction book .

 For the full unit, click the image to the left.
 It includes the following skills: